chantastic/sites/chan.dev/src/posts/comprehending-yaml.md

 After looking at so much JavaScript and JSON, this is a little unsettling but — in simple examples like this — there's a simplicity to the representation.

-## YAML's shorthand can be confusing
+## YAML shorthand can be confusing

 Below we have an array (sequence) of objects (mappings).